 For a written introduction to the SHAPE CODINGTM system see: Ebbels, S.H.
 (2007).
 Teaching grammar to school-aged children with Specific Language Impairment using Shape Coding.
 Child Language Teaching and Therapy, 23, 67-93.
 Link.
 Accepted version with update notes.

-Evidence of effectiveness of the SHAPE CODINGTM system
+Click for evidence of effectiveness of the SHAPE CODINGTM system

 The findings of studies investigating the effectiveness of the SHAPE CODINGTM system have been published in peer-reviewed journals and references are listed below.